kreinholz/e15/independent-study/README.md

 ```php
 echo memory_get_usage() / 1048576 . ' MB memory allocated after training' .
 PHP_EOL;
 ```
-These statements, for example, allowed me to pinpoint that my script ran out of memory before my model could be trained.
+These statements, for example, allowed me to pinpoint that my script ran out of memory on my Windows laptop before my model could be trained.
 That's a shame, but I've got an HP laptop with 16GB of RAM, not a supercomputer (not that you need a supercomputer to do Machine Learning).

 My nerd computer to the rescue!
 I pushed my classifier project to Github, then cloned it on my more capable desktop machine.
-Running our classification-model.php again yielded different and much more satisfying results:
+Running `classification-model.php` again yielded different and much more satisfying results:

 <img src='images/model-trained-on-bsd.png' alt='Model had plenty of memory to run on my desktop'>

 Note that it took just under 54 seconds to train and test our model on my FreeBSD machine, but the memory consumption wasn't actually that high (less than 2 GB of RAM)...
-It's possible upgrading the PHP version on my Windows laptop or otherwise tinkering with the settings would have allowed me to overcome the out of memory error.
+It's possible upgrading the PHP version on my Windows laptop or otherwise tinkering with the settings would have allowed me to overcome the out of memory error, although that system on inspection did seem to be pretty tapped out on memory resources.

 The model had 97% accuracy at classifying our test data, which is not bad at all.
-And, importantly for our **Laravel** web app, our trained model was saved to a file, __bbc-nb.phpml__, that we can load within a Laravel Controller and use to process user input (since it would be pretty poor form for a web app to burn through over 1 GB of server RAM *and* take over 53 seconds to return results to the user!).
+And, importantly for our **Laravel** web app, our trained model was saved to a file, `bbc-nb.phpml`, that we can load within a Laravel Controller and use to process user input (since it would be pretty poor form for a web app to burn through over 1 GB of server RAM *and* take over 53 seconds to return results to the user!).

 But what's inside our computer-generated "black box"?